-It is important to note that Hon'ble Supreme Court had by its Order dated June 10, 2020, accepted the stance of the DOT that the licenses of PSUs are different and the judgement of 24.10.2019 could not be made the basis for raising demands against PSUs as they are not in the actual business of providing Mobile Services to the General Public.
+The Supreme Court had by its order dated June 10, 2020, accepted the stance of the DOT that the licenses of PSUs are different and the judgement of October 24, 2019 could not be made the basis for raising demands against PSUs as they are not in the actual business of providing Mobile Services to the General Public.
 Sify also has licenses similar to PSU.
-TDSAT also held that there is no scope to differentiate between 2 sets of licensees (PSU & Others) having same or similar licenses only on the basis of ownership, private or public.
-The statutory rights and liabilities must remain the same for both the classes in so far as they arise from the licenses/agreements under consideration.
+Meanwhile DOT withdrew the demands against public sector undertakings having similar licenses and filed an affidavit before Hon'ble Supreme Court.